Driving License

 - a safety certificate known as Algemene Periodieke Keuring (APK)

-If you are importing a vehicle from abroad, you must take your car to an RDW inspection station to ensure that it complies with Dutch safety and emissions standards.
-Once your car has been registered, you will receive a vehicle registration certificate (kentekenbewijs) in credit card form along with a certificate of car ownership (tenaamstellingsbewijs).
+If importing a vehicle from abroad, you must take it to an RDW inspection station to ensure it complies with Dutch safety and emissions standards.
+Once your car has been registered, you will receive a vehicle registration certificate (kentekenbewijs) in credit card form and a certificate of car ownership (tenaamstellingsbewijs).

 Car maintenance

-All vehicles registered in the Netherlands must have a periodic technical inspection (PTI) which is called an APK.
-After your car passes its inspection, you will receive an inspection report (keuringsrapport).
-You can have your vehicle tested at any RDW-approved garage or test center of your choice in the Netherlands.
+All vehicles registered in the Netherlands must undergo a periodic technical inspection (PTI), called an APK.
+After your car is inspected, you will receive an inspection report (keuringsrapport).
+You can have your vehicle tested at any RDW-approved garage or test center in the Netherlands.

 Driving costs in the Netherlands